Email Automation

 Triage of inbound replies, draft personalisation per recipient, intent detection on responses, optional human review before send.
 Kept on a short leash and logged.

-Three things that have actually happened, drawn from public regulator notices and sender guidance.
+Three things that have happened, drawn from public regulator notices and sender guidance.

 HelloFresh, £140,000.